wp-plugins/fg-joomla-to-wordpress/readme.txt

 * You must use at least PHP 5.3 on your WordPress site.

+= I get this error: SQLSTATE[HY000] [2054] The server requested authentication method unknown to the client =

+* It is a compatibility issue with your version of MySQL.<br />
+You can read this post to fix it: http://forumsarchive.laravel.io/viewtopic.php?id=8667

 = None image get transferred into the WordPress uploads folder.
 I'm using Xampp on Windows. =

 * Xampp puts the htdocs in the applications folder which is write protected.
 You need to move the htdocs to a writeable folder.